 How to access your Likelihood to Buy model?

-On the home page of Springbok, you will find the list of models live in your CRM or just draft models.
+- Or from the home page of the Data Studio springbok.madkudu.com, you will find the list of models live in your CRM or just draft models.

 Likelihood to Buy models are identified with the model type "pql"